 In earlier times, researchers would have referred to Abilify as a dopamine blocker or a dopamine modulator.
 In today’s ever-changing psycho-jargon, the scientists hail this drug as the newest strategy in dopamine stabilization.
 Certainly, researchers have had 17 or so years to figure out how Abilify affects the brain, and they are the first to say they don’t really know.
 It is estimated that Abilify half-life is 75 hours.
 (5)

-The brain is wonderfully complex and the whole experimental concept of introducing drugs into such a beautiful mechanism has resulted in “best guesses” and theories that leave us with more questions than answers.
+And, the brain is wonderfully complex and the whole experimental concept of introducing drugs into such a beautiful mechanism has resulted in “best guesses” and theories that leave us with more questions than answers.
 (3)

 Any drug can cause tolerance to develop over time.
 Abilify withdrawal should NEVER be done abruptly.
 (5) Suddenly stopping a powerful antipsychotic medication can cause the following: